 368. Environmental Impact Assessment – Measuring anticipated effects on the environment of a proposed development project

 369. Site Remediation – Removing contamination from a plot of land detailing risk exposure and an overview with maps.

-370. Fire Growth Simulation – Extinguishing fires faster by understand how they grow in discrete steps bringing together wind, weather and fuel for the fire.
+370. Fire Growth Simulation – Extinguishing fires faster by understanding how they grow in discrete steps bringing together wind, weather, and fuel for the fire.
 (FireScience BehavePlus)

 372. Dead Zones – Mapping out dead zones where marine life is unable to be supported.

-373. Canadian Land Inventory – Charting out land capability to sustain agriculture, forestry and recreation.
+373. Canadian Land Inventory – Charting out the land capability to sustain agriculture, forestry, and recreation.

 375. Wetland Inventory – Delineating wetlands by types and function.
 (National Wetlands Inventory)

 376. Invasive Species Modular Dispersal – Modelling the spread of a species’ population distribution through time occupancy maps (GRASS GIS Species Dispersal)

 377. Storm Water Runoff – Conserving nearby resources such as water and flora by better managing runoff.

 378. Brownfield and Greenfield Sites – Digging up the background information (Phase 1) and conducting the necessary geotechnical analyses to explore economic opportunities at brownfield and greenfield sites.